Causes of Accidents

 GM Ignition Recall Accidents

-When auto manufacturers and their parts suppliers produce unsafe products, even the safest drivers can become injury victims.
+When car manufacturers and their parts suppliers produce unsafe products, even the safest drivers can become injury victims.
 General Motors has recalled tens of millions of vehicles produced between 1997-2014 due to deadly accident risks caused by defective ignition components.

 Visit our GM Ignition Recall Accidents page to find out if your vehicle was affected and how we can help if you’ve been injured in an accident caused by a recalled GM vehicle.